component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ## 5.1.
 Box primitive

 Let’s start with the simplest layout primitive — a `Box`.
-Box is a rectangular area that can contain other components.
+Box is a rectangular area (basically `<div>`) that can contain other components.

 ### The result